manhowong/CS-lectures/Knowledge-Based-AI/L16 Scripts.md

 - Scripts: strongly connected to theories of cognition, e.g. brain is a predictive machine
 - We generate expectations and act on those expectations
-- Question: Do we generate scripts at run time?:
+- Question: Do we generate scripts at run time?
 - We have mental models or scripts, and they can be cultural specific.